-Even though it is difficult to admit, we have unconscious biases that influence our interactions and decisions in the workplace.
-If we do not check those biases, organizational leaders and HR professionals might create unintended outcomes.
+Even though it is difficult to admit, we have unconscious biases that influence our interactions and decisions.
+If we do not check those biases, organizational leaders and HR professionals might create unintended outcomes in the workplace.

 A few years ago, I didn’t pursue a career opportunity with a particular consulting company.
 The reason was this— the job posting clearly stated that candidates must be 26 years old or younger.
 I wondered how they came up with a random number like 26, but I wasn’t prepared to go through the application process only to get rejected for being older than the age limit.
-To date, I haven’t gotten substantial answers from friends who work there about why the company prefers “younger” consultants.
-It’s just a policy, and they cannot explain the emphasis on age!
+To date, no one has been able to explain why the company prefers “younger” consultants.
+People who have worked there said that its the company’s hiring policy, but they couldn’t explain its emphasis on age.

 I felt excluded.

-I know that there are other cases like mine, and I’m concerned about the number of people that get unintentionally discriminated against through job postings.
-Why do we allow our biases toward age, disability, sexual orientation, race, color, national origin, gender, or religion reflect in our job postings?
-Stop and ponder!
+I know that there are other cases like mine, and I’m concerned about the number of people who get unintentionally discriminated against through job postings.
+Why should we allow our biases toward age, disability, sexual orientation, race, color, national origin, gender, or religion reflect in our job postings?

 These are a few tips for writing more inclusive job postings:

 - Avoid gender-coded language: Gender-coding refers to societal biases about gender.
-People have commonly assigned certain traits to men versus women, even though we know that anyone can display those traits.
-Research has shown that masculine words may discourage women from applying to jobs that they may have otherwise liked due to perceptions of belongingness.
+People have commonly assigned certain traits to men versus women, even though we know that any gender can display those traits.
+I’d say that gender coding has contributed to gender inequality in the workplace.
+Research has shown that masculine words may discourage women from applying to jobs that they may have otherwise liked, due to perceptions of belongingness.
 Even when women are qualified for the job, they tend to opt-out from applying.
-I believe this has sustained gender inequality in specific roles.
-When writing job postings, check for gender-coded language.
-For example, this Gender Decoder tool helps to identify gender-coded words in your job postings.
-According to Gender Decoder’s guideline, words like “aggressive,” “independent,” or “ambitious” are coded as masculine while words like “supportive,” “empathetic,” or “considerate” are coded as feminine.
-I believe we owe this to our biases about emotions and power.
+So when you’re writing job postings, be sure to check for gender-coded language.
+For example, this Gender Decoder tool helps to identify gender-coded words in job postings.
+According to Gender Decoder’s guideline, words like “aggressive,” “independent,” or “ambitious” are coded as masculine, while words like “supportive,” “empathetic,” or “considerate” are coded as feminine.
+I believe we owe this to our biases about emotions and power—where men can exert power and not show emotions, and vice versa for women.
 Also, avoid using gender-coded pronouns such as “he/him” or “she/her.”
 Instead, use gender-neutral pronouns like “they/them” or words like “you” or “this person” when referring to your ideal candidate.

 - Avoid unnecessary job requirements: Certain requirements in job postings can limit the diversity of your talent pool.
-Only requirements that are essential for performing the job should be listed.
-For example, it would be considered an essential duty for an airline’s Gate Service Agent to be able to lift bags or items weighing between 50 and 70 pounds.
-Otherwise, listing physical demands may exclude candidates with different abilities from applying to the job.
-Also avoid using words like “able-bodied,” “healthy,” “young,” or “single/married.”
-Unnecessary requirements can exclude people belonging to specific demographic groups.
+It’s best to list the criteria that are essential for the job.
+For example, it would be considered a necessary duty for an airline’s Gate Service Agent to lift bags or items weighing between 50 and 70 pounds.
+Otherwise, stating such a requirement when it isn’t necessary, can exclude candidates with physical disabilities from applying to the job.
+Also, avoid using words like “able-bodied,” “healthy,” “young,” or “single/married.”
+Such descriptions can exclude people belonging to specific demographic groups.

-- Application procedure: This depends on the application system that your company uses.
-Ensure that the application procedure is easy for candidates to follow.
-Your application procedure should not be a test of tech-savviness!
-Complicated application steps may discourage certain demographic groups from applying to your company.
+- Application procedure: This depends on the application system that your company is using.
+Ensure that the system is user-friendly, and the application procedure is easy for candidates to follow.
+Job applications should not be a test of tech-savviness.
+A complicated job application procedure may discourage certain demographic groups from applying to your company.

 A study by Glassdoor shows that 67 percent of active and passive job seekers consider a diverse workforce when evaluating companies and job offers.
-As companies work toward creating more inclusive workplaces, they should also ensure that the information conveyed in job postings align with their goals of inclusivity.
+As companies work toward creating more inclusive workplaces, they should also ensure that the information conveyed in job postings aligns with their inclusivity goals.
 We need job postings to appeal to a diverse range of candidates.
-Otherwise, we will be allowing our unconscious biases to create systemic barriers for diversity and inclusion.
+Otherwise, we will be allowing our unconscious biases to create systemic barriers for diversity, equity, and inclusion.